Developer Resources

 This page described how to do basic traces in Etn-sc.
 Basic traces are very low level and can generate lots of data that might not all be useful.
 Therefore, it is also possible to use a set of built-in tracers or write custom ones in Javascript or Go.

-Read more about built-in and custom traces.
+Read more about and traces.